ferrocene/ferrocene/src/lexical-elements.rst

    $$($$
    $$)$$

-:def_p:`fls_es0tz1q9cmoo`
+:dp:`fls_es0tz1q9cmoo`
-A :def_term:`compound punctuator` is one of the following two or more adjacent special characters:
+A :dt:`compound punctuator` is one of the following two or more adjacent special
+characters:

 .. syntax::